MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -AllowUnencryptedAuthentication

 Allows sending of credentials and secrets over unencrypted connections.
-By default, supplying **Credential** or any **Authentication** option with a **Uri** that does not begin with `https://` results in an error and the request is aborted to prevent unintentionally communicating secrets in plain text over unencrypted connections.
+By default, supplying **Credential** or any **Authentication** option with a **Uri** that doesn't begin with `https://` results in an error and the request is aborted to prevent unintentionally communicating secrets in plain text over unencrypted connections.
 To override this behavior at your own risk, supply the **AllowUnencryptedAuthentication** parameter.

 > [!WARNING]
-> Using this parameter is not secure and is not recommended.
+> Using this parameter isn't secure and isn't recommended.
 It is provided only for compatibility
-> with legacy systems that cannot provide encrypted connections.
+> with legacy systems that can't provide encrypted connections.
 Use at your own risk.

 This feature was added in PowerShell 6.0.0.